sonallsingh/Java/README.md

-# Java
+# Anudip Foundation
-This are the practice codes which I had performed during the conducted java sessions.
+This are the practice codes which I had performed during the conducted java session and the certification completed from different platforms